 Program overview

 The Machinist Foundation program spans a duration of 25 weeks and is offered on a full-time basis.
-The program structure includes:
+The structure of the program is designed to balance theoretical knowledge with practical application, comprising approximately 50% theory and 50% hands-on learning.
+Key features of the program include:

 Featured Experiences

-• Hands-on practice in a machine shop environment.
+• Hands-on practice in a fully equipped machine shop environment

 Career Options

-Graduates of the Machinist Foundation program can pursue various career opportunities in Canada, including:
+Graduates of the Machinist Foundation program can pursue a variety of career paths in Canada, including:

 • Machinist: Set up and operate machine tools to produce precision parts and components.

-• CNC Operator: Operate computer numerical control machines to manufacture parts according to specifications.
+• CNC Operator: Use computer numerical control machines to manufacture parts with high accuracy.

 • Tool and Die Maker: Design and create tools, dies, and special guiding and holding devices for manufacturing processes.